← Previous · All Episodes · Next →

 Emma Ulveland:

 Absolutely.
 I think that's fantastic.
-Something I'm very curious about now is what you envision for the future of Haywood Academies.
+Something I'm very curious about now is what you envision for the future of Heywood Academies.

 Matt Heywood: